Western Nebraska CC baseball falls suffers sweep in doubleheader against Otero

-The first game was a slugfest as the two squads combined for 25 runs and 25 hits as the Rattlers overcame a 11-4 deficit to score nine runs in their final three at bats to claim a 13-12 win.
+The first game was a slugfest as the two squads combined for 25 runs and 25 hits.
+The Rattlers overcame a 11-4 deficit to score nine runs in their final three at bats to claim a 13-12 win.

 The second game saw WNCC lead 3-0 before Otero rallied with five runs in the sixth inning for the 5-3 win.